-- Advent Card PDF’s from the Creative Resource Library (there are 3)
+- Download the Free Advent Card PDF’s from my Free Resource Library (there are 3 pages)

-- Advent Card SVG file from the Creative Resource Library (if you plan to cut them with a Cricut)
+- Download the Advent Card SVG file from the Free Resource Library (if you plan to cut them with a Cricut)

-- Printer (or take the files to a print office like FedEx Office- I did this)
+- Home Printer (or take the files to a copy office like FedEx Office- I did this)

 - Scissors or…